 It’s an artform getting into the mind of a serial killer, to understand their thought process while they’re committing their gruesome crimes, to get to grips with their drive, their motivation … their pleasure.

-That’s the task facing Detective Piet van der Bijl (Waldemar Schultz) aka “Die Byl” and his team of investigators in Season 2 of Afrikaans drama thriller Die Byl, which can be streamed exclusively on Showmax).
+That’s the task facing Detective Piet van der Bijl (Waldemar Schultz) aka “Die Byl” and his team of investigators in Season 2 of Afrikaans drama thriller Die Byl, which can be streamed on DStv Now and Showmax (Season 1 is also on Showmax)

 Season 1 saw the team investigating every repulsive crime imaginable, from serial rapes (episode 1) and a serial killer who shocked their victims to death while they slept (episode 2), to a model-hating murderer who squeezed their victims’ corpses into suitcases (episode 8).